-After thinking about about an island hopping trip for a while and speaking with Derek over the past couple of years, the main issue with anything like this is in finding the time to do it(!), but if you never commit, then you’ll never make the time, so I decided early in 2017 that I’d take a week off and do that very thing.
+After thinking about an island hopping trip for a while and had been speaking with Derek about this for the past couple of years whilst out on club runs.
+Kind of equivalent to those plans you might make with yer mates in the pub.
+They sound great after a few pints, but then fade into the background as life’s other concerns take a higher point in the order of things.
+The main issue with anything like this is in finding the time to do it(!), but if you never commit, then you’ll never make the time, so I decided early in 2017 that I’d take a week off and do that very thing.

 I’d already cycled on Mull many times, including a superb round island DIY Audax that I did in 2016 (warning – I may write about this too!).
 I’d cycled on Skye also, but I had never visited the Inner Hebridean islands of Coll and Tiree, nor the Outer Hebrides.

 Not all Hebridean islands have roads, so after spending time looking over various OS maps (love doing this and planning routes), I decided upon a week to visit Coll, Tiree, and then cycle the length of the Outer Hebrides, starting on Barra and ending up in Stornoway on Lewis, using CalMac ferries to hop from island to island, and finally jumping back to Ullapool on the mainland for the very last leg of the journey, to cycle some of the way towards Inverness.